 Teaching with Primary Sources

-The Library of Congress’s Teaching with Primary Sources (TPS) program works with a number of colleges, including Mars Hill, to help teachers use the Library’s vast collection of digitized primary sources to enrich their classroom instruction.
-We are committed to bringing teachers and school library media specialists professional development with primary sources as its central focus.
+Funded by a grant from the Library of Congress, the Teaching with Primary Sources (TPS) program at Mars Hill University provides high quality professional development to teachers, school librarians and other educational specialists thoughout Western North Carolina.
+The TPS-Mars Hill program helps teachers use the Library’s vast collection of digitized primary sources to enrich their classroom instruction.
+We are committed to providing North Carolina educators free professional development with primary sources as its central focus.
+Pre-service teachers at MHU are introduced to the Library’s materials a number of times during their undergraduate course work.

 What are Primary Sources?

-Primary sources are actual records that have survived from the past – perhaps letters, photographs, articles of clothing and music.
+Primary sources are actual records that have survived from the past, like letters, photographs, articles of clothing and music.
 They are different from secondary sources, which are accounts of events written sometime after they happened.

 Why should we use Primary Sources?